Insurance LawCategory RSS Feed

 Clients who have been injured often express concern about their medical bills showing up on credit reports, harming prospects for major purchases, credit cards, employment and even security clearances in their work.

-Anyone looking for a job, applying for a mortgage or car loan, renting an apartment, getting a cell phone, or seeking a new or … Continue Reading
+Anyone looking for a job, applying for a mortgage or car loan, renting an apartment, getting a … Continue Reading